yOoMarvin/tailwind-ios-15/README.md

 # iOS 15 Rebuild with tailwindcss

-This repository only serves educational purpose and ist based on a video by [Tailwind Labs](https://www.youtube.com/watch?v=eSzNNYk7nVU).
+This repository only serves educational purpose.

 ## Steps for the development environment